 But here are three qualities that qualify a Bible hero, according to Gary Blanchard, Seventh-day Adventist World Church Youth Director:

-1) He is a follower of Christ.
+1) Being a follower of Christ

 In the interview by Associate Director of Communications Sam Neves, Gary quotes Apostle Paul.
 He goes, “All disciples are believers, but not all believers are disciples.”

 True enough, many Christians today are Christians by name but are unfortunately not faithful followers of Christ.